amyvmiwei/miwei_temp/doc/markdown/hql/select.md

 #### Options
 <p>
-#### `REVS revision_count`
+#### `MAX_REVISIONS revision_count`
 <p>
 Each cell in a Hypertable table can have multiple timestamped revisions.
 By default all revisions of a cell are returned by the `SELECT` statement.
-The `REVS` option allows control over the number of cell revisions returned.
-The cell revisions are stored in reverse-chronological order, so `REVS=1` will return the most recent version of the cell.
+The `MAX_REVISIONS` option allows control over the number of cell revisions returned.
+The cell revisions are stored in reverse-chronological order, so `MAX_REVISIONS 1` will return the most recent version of the cell.

 #### `OFFSET row_offset`
 <p>